 The first method is not the popular one because we need to select the cells individually whereas in the second method we can simply select the range of cells with an excel shortcut key.

-The second method is the best suited for 99% of the cases.
-For an example look at the below data.
+The second method is best suited for 99% of the cases.
+For example, look at the below data.